To opt out of MSEA dues:

 AFSCME Council 25

-Council 25 collected $7.9 million from its local unions in 2020, according to reports the union must file with the U.S Dept. of Labor.
+AFSCME Council 25 collected $7.4 million from its local affiliates in 2022, according to reports the union must file with the U.S Dept. of Labor.

-- $31,900 was spent on an executive board meeting at a four-star Westin hotel in Detroit.
+- $53,200 was spent on hotels and travel expenses, including $31,926 spent on an executive board meeting at a four-star hotel in Troy, MI.

-A portion of the dues paid by MSEA members also goes to AFSCME International, headquartered in Washington, D.C.
+A portion of the dues paid by members also goes to support AFSCME International, headquartered in Washington, D.C.

 According to federal filings that the union must submit with the US Department of Labor, AFSCME collected $177 million from its members nationwide in 2022.

 - $60 million was spent by AFSCME on divisive political candidates, causes and lobbying.
 This included $200,000 paid to the far left organization Action for Liberation and $15,200 of campaign support for Stacey Abrams, a radical left political figure in Georgia.

 - $3.6 million was paid or contributed to largely ideological organizations.
 This includes $100,000 donated to the Center For American Progress Action Fund, a left-wing organization that promotes radical social and economic policies.

 - $3.3 million was spent on airfare, hotels and travel for union staff.

 - $976,875 was spent on attorneys and legal fees.